pivotal/docs-tap/learning-center/runtime-environment/workshop-environment.md

 Using this method, the workshop environment is automatically populated with workshop instances.
 You can query the workshop requests from the workshop namespace to discover the URLs for accessing each and the password if you didn't set one and a random password was assigned.

-If you needed more control over how the workshop instances were created using this method, you can use the `WorkshopSession` custom resource instead.
+If you need more control over how the workshop instances were created using this method, you can use the `WorkshopSession` custom resource instead.